kongehund/osu-mapping-hotkeys/README.md

 You can look up how to make AutoHotKey scripts run on startup, so you don't have to run the script every time you launch osu, you just press the hotkey to enable the script.
 (Hint: Win+R -> shell:startup -> Add a shortcut to the script in here)

+If you want to use any shortcuts that have to do with green lines, you need to do the following:
+Go to osu! options
+Under Editor set "Add inheriting Section" to A
+Set "Remove Section" to M
+If you don't like A and M to do this, you'll have to find two other keys that aren't conflicting with anything else and edit this script accordingly.

 # Hotkey guide:

 Press CTRL+ALT+. or CTRL+ALT+MOUSE5 to enable/disable the script - you should hear a sound when the script turns on and off.